AndreasGSE/AndyLimberDoesKaggle/AndyLimberKlassifier/Readme.md

 If the argument "Xtest" is set to TRUE, then the test set provided must have non-NA values for popularity and the code will finish with providing an "out of sample" accuracy as found from the prediction.

+A function alXval is also provided to allow a k fold cross validation, packaged into a simple function.
+The function will just run the classification on k separate samples to validate and test any changes made.
+All the normal parameters can be played with.

 The default return is a CSV file ready for submission as well as the random forest model.
 Importance can be specified so that the importance plot can be made later.